Eliminating cervical cancer

 The findings suggest that, implemented in a flexible and culturally sensitive way, HPV self-testing may be very acceptable for Māori women, and that women respond well to the autonomy gained by doing their own test.

-Findings from the acceptability study informed the Centre’s randomised controlled trial, which is currently under way in Northland.
-The randomised controlled trial aims to determine whether the offer of the HPV self-test increases cervical screening for never-screened and under-screened women.
-The trial has been successful so far and the offer has been taken up by about 45 percent of eligible women.
+Findings from the acceptability study informed the Centre’s randomised controlled trial to determine whether the offer of the HPV self-test increases cervical screening for never-screened and under-screened women.
+The randomised controlled trial is now complete.

 The findings of this study are informing the ongoing development of the Ministry of Health’s National Cervical Screening Programme, with self-testing being explored as an option for making screening more accessible.
 This research provides valuable information to help make New Zealand’s screening programme more responsive to Māori women’s needs.